Zoom vs Microsoft Teams

 Pricing Comparison

-Zoom pricing starts at $13.33/mo with a free tier available.
-Microsoft Teams pricing starts at $4/user/mo with a free tier available.
+Zoom starts at $13.33/mo with a free tier.
+Microsoft Teams starts at $4/user/mo with a free tier.

-Zoom cons: 40-minute limit on free tier, Can be expensive for small teams, Security concerns in early versions.
+**Zoom** - Strengths: Most reliable video platform, Easy to join meetings, Feature-rich for all use cases, Strong mobile apps, Excellent webinar capabilities - Drawbacks: 40-minute limit on free tier, Can be expensive for small teams, Security concerns in early versions, Resource-intensive on older devices

-Microsoft Teams cons: Can be overwhelming with many features, Resource-intensive desktop app, Better value if already using Microsoft 365.
+**Microsoft Teams** - Strengths: Seamless Microsoft 365 integration, Generous free tier, Excellent for large organizations, Built-in file storage and sharing, Strong security features - Drawbacks: Can be overwhelming with many features, Resource-intensive desktop app, Better value if already using Microsoft 365, Occasional sync issues

 Frequently Asked Questions